 - Also wrote the book of Acts

 - Written before 64 AD

 - Presented Christ as God, Son of Man

 - Written after A.D.
 70-90

 - Presented Christ as Man, Son of God

 - Tells us who Jesus is

-Perhaps you feel in a “rut” with life and seek guidance for a new refreshing outlook.
-The Word of God will provide the answers to your questions if you are willing to seek the Lord with all of your heart, mind and soul.
+Perhaps you feel in a “rut” with life and are seeking guidance for a new refreshing outlook.
+The Word of God will provide the answers to your questions if you are willing to seek the Lord with all of your heart, mind, and soul.

 Begin each day with a prayer similar to this before you begin reading the Bible: